Looking for an Etihad Airways Credit Card?

-From a continued earnings perceptive the best option would be the Starwood Preferred Guest American Express (reviewed here).
-This will allow you to earn 3 points for every £1 spent which can then be converted to Etihad Guest miles at a rate of 3:1.
-If you convert your points in chunks of 60,000 points you can also benefit from a further 5,000 miles resulting in a rate of 1.25 Etihad Guest mile per £1 spent.
+From a continued earnings perspective the best option would be the Starwood Preferred Guest American Express (reviewed here).
+This will allow you to earn 3 points for every £1 spent, which can then be converted to Etihad Guest miles at a rate of 3:1.
+If you convert your points in chunks of 60,000 points you can also benefit from a further 5,000 miles, resulting in a rate of 1.25 Etihad Guest miles per £1 spent.

-This compares to the American Express Gold Card (reviewed here) which is free for the first year, offers an earnings rate of 1 Etihad Guest mile per £1 spent and most importantly a sign up bonus of 20,000 reward points when you spend £2,000 on the card in the first 3 months.
-You can increase this to 22,000 reward points by using this link.
-All in all, I’m of the opinion that the Amex Gold is not only the best substitute for a Etihad Guest Credit Card UK, but also one of the best free air miles earning credit cards with the flexibility to fly on 14 direct airline partners.
+This compares to the American Express Gold Card (reviewed here) which is free for the first year, offers an earnings rate of 1 Etihad Guest mile per £1 spent and most importantly a sign-up bonus of 10,000 reward points when you spend £3,000 on the card in the first 3 months.
+You can increase this to 12,000 reward points by using this link.
+All in all and taking the various fees into consideration, I’m of the opinion that the Amex Gold is not only the best substitute for an Etihad Guest credit card UK, but also one of the best free air-miles-earning credit cards with the flexibility to fly on 14 direct airline partners.

 For those seeking an alternative to an Etihad American Express, I’m afraid there are limited options available.
-Whilst the free HSBC Premier MasterCard may seem like the obvious option the sign up criteria can be challenging.
-As well as having a HSBC Premier current account you also need £50,000 invested with HSBC or alternatively if you earn over £75,000 you qualify if you have an HSBC mortgage or any investment/insurance product.
-With an earnings rate of 0.5 Etihad Guest Mile per £1 spent, the card offers a great alternative to an Etihad Guest Miles Credit Card if you’re eligible.
+Whilst the free HSBC Premier MasterCard may seem like the obvious option the sign-up criteria can be challenging.
+As well as requiring a HSBC Premier current account you also need £50,000 invested with HSBC or alternatively if you earn over £75,000 you qualify provided you have a HSBC mortgage or any investment/insurance product.
+With an earnings rate of 0.5 Etihad Guest miles per £1 spent, the card offers a great alternative to an Etihad Guest Miles credit card if you’re eligible.

 Etihad Credit Card Review Summary

-With a strong earnings rate of 1 reward point (1 Etihad Guest Mile) per £1 spent and an excellent sign up bonus of 20,000 points (22,000 if you use this link) the American Express Gold Card would make a great substitute for an Etihad Airways Credit Card.
+With a strong earnings rate of 1 reward point (1 Etihad Guest mile) per £1 spent and an excellent sign-up bonus of 10,000 points (12,000 if you use this link) the American Express Gold Card would make a great substitute for an Etihad Airways credit card.

 For those based in the UK, redeeming flights with Etihad may not be the most effective use of points especially for those who want to travel in Business or First Class (although the Etihad product is exceptional!).
-You may find my British Airways First Class review interesting, where I run through a worked example as to how a couple can redeem a first class flight for significantly less miles and more importantly spending than you might imagine!
+You may find my British Airways First Class review interesting, where I run through a worked example on how a couple can redeem a First-Class flight for significantly less miles and, more importantly, spending than you might imagine!